jhpyle/docassemble/_docs/playground.md

   another, you will need to edit the `LICENSE` file manually.
 * **Description**: This is a short description of your package (no more than 255 characters).
-* **URL**: This is a URL indicating where your software can be found.
+* **URL**: This is a URL indicating where information about your software can be found.
-  If you distribute your package on [GitHub], you will need to set this to the [GitHub] URL for your package.
-See the [packages section] for more information about why this is necessary.
 * **Dependencies**: From the list of Python [packages] installed on the system, indicate the ones that are required for your package to operate.
 When your package is installed on another system, these